sturmundbraem/kursausschreibung/README.md

 This is a fork for bff with the following custom additions

-- eventEnded in date-helpers.js returns false for events without end date (event is still ongoing)
+- eventEnded in date-helpers.js returns false for events without end date (PR sent)
 - inputs have a class indicating the input type for better styling (checkboxes)
 - Bumped softwareversion in package.json to 3.3.0 (PR accepted)

--
+## Workflow

+We use the following workflow to maintain our codebase and get updates from upstream.

+Our `develop` follows upstream/develop.
+Our `master` follows upstream/master.

+There is a branch called `upstream` which follows upstream/develop.
+We cherrypick commits into this branch to create pullrequests to upstream.

+TBD:
+- How to we manage our Releases (from which branch, master perhaps?)
+- How do we tag our own Releases while still keeping a Reference to the upstream base version?